jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (a) by any of the methods set out in paragraph (a) or paragraph (b) or paragraph (c) or paragraph (e) of subsection (1) of section 387; or
   (b) by posting it to the company's registered office or address for service or delivering it to a box at a document exchange which the company is using at the time; or
   (c) by sending it by facsimile machine to a telephone number used for the transmission of documents by facsimile at the company's registered office or address for service or its head office or principal place of business; or
-  (d) by sending it by email to an electronic address used by the company.
+  (d) by emailing it to the company at an email address that is used by the company.
 (2) Subsection (1) is subject to section 391(3A) to (3C).

 ### 388A Service of other documents on directors